Reading lists - frequently asked questions

 Requests for scans from books should always be referred to the Library Scanning Service.
 This is so that we can ensure that all scans are provided legally and that all reporting requirements are met.

 If you wish, you can provide paper photocopies to students without reporting this and can use either books you own or library books for this purpose.
+Photocopies must be no more than one chapter or 10% of the book.

 Visit the scanning/digitisation pages for more information.